Devil's Island (1939 film)

 Devil's Island is a 1939 American prison film directed by William Clemens and starring Boris Karloff.
 This film is notable for Karloff in a then-rare sympathetic role, as opposed to his usual antagonistic characters in horror films.
 The plot appears to have been recycled from John Ford's The Prisoner of Shark Island, which depicted the true story of doctor Samuel Mudd, who treated the injury of John Wilkes Booth after he assassinated Lincoln.

 Plot

-For upholding his medical oath in treating a wounded revolutionary, respected surgeon Dr. Charles Gaudet (Boris Karloff) is sentenced to ten years imprisonment to the infamous French penal colony on Devil's Island.
-It isn't long before he speaks out against the inhuman conditions and incurs the anger of the brutal prison commander, Colonel Armand Lucien (James Stephenson).
-But when Lucien's daughter Collette receives life-threatening wounds in an accident, the only person on Devil's Island who can save her is Gaudet.
+In the early 20th century, respected French surgeon Dr. Charles Gaudet is sentenced to ten years imprisonment to the infamous French penal colony on Devil's Island for treating Gustave LeBrun, a fugitive revolutionary.
+His appeal rejected, and assigned to hard labor, it isn't long before Gaudet speaks out against the inhuman conditions at the prison, incurring the anger of the brutal prison commander, Colonel Armand Lucien.
+A revolt, led by Gaudet, is quashed after a guard is killed.
+Lucien's daughter, Collette, receives life-threatening wounds in an accident, and the camp doctor, Duval, does not have the skills to operate.
+Colonel Lucien seeks help from Gaudet offering to save him and the rebellious prisoners from the death penalty if he treats her.
+The surgery is a success, but Lucien executes the other prisoners involved in the revolt.

+Madame Lucien, the Colonel's wife, devises a plan to assist Gaudet escape by bribing the guards.
+Gaudet, along with other prisoners, escapes the island in a boat; but, Lucien discovers his wife's involvement.
+Out of gas and water, the prisoners are picked up by a convict ship bound for Devil's Island.
+Gaudet and the other escapees are sentenced to be executed.
+Madame Lucien seeks help from Demonpre, the Minister of the Colonies.
+Demonpre arrives just in time, arrests Lucien for the injustices he implemented, and informs Gaudet that his case has been reviewed and he has been pardoned.